hashimaziz88/Chefs-Favourite-Meals-Order-Tracker/README.md

    npm start
    ```

-Download the Live server Extension from the VS Code extensions tab, Right click in the mealDB.html file and click on the Open Live Server button to open the Applications Website in your Default Browser.
+Download the Live server Extension from the VS Code extensions tab, navigate into the mealdDB.html file, Right click anywhre within in the mealDB.html file and click on the Open Live Server button to open the Applications Website in your Default Browser.

 ---